Get user support

 To request elevation:

-- Sign in to Microsoft Endpoint Manager and navigate to the Devices menu.
+- Go to the Microsoft Intune admin center and navigate to the Devices menu.

 - In the Microsoft Managed Desktop section, select Devices, which contains two tabs: the Devices tab and the Elevation requests tab.